-As part of Catholic Social Services professional practice, staff will be supervised both at CSS and sometimes by an independent contractor to help them review the work they do and ensure you are receiving the best help that we can provide.
+As part of Catholic Social Services professional practice, all staff will be supervised both at CSS and sometimes by an external supervisor to help them review the work they do and ensure you are receiving the best help that we can provide.

 Information we collect

-Some of our funding comes from the Ministry of Social Development.
+Some of our funding comes from Government departments.
 They regularly audit our work to ensure that we are meeting the standards of care and financial management expected of publicly funded organisations.
-In this process they may check how we do our filing but they are not looking for any private information.
+In this process they may check how we do our reporting, but they are not looking for any private information.

-CSS is a professional service and our usual office hours are 9-5 Monday to Friday.
-If you call outside of these times you will be given an opportunity to leave a message.
-We will return your call as soon as we can.
-Please confirm with your worker the best way for us to contact you should we need to.
+Our usual office hours are 9-5 Monday to Friday.
+If you email, call or text outside of these times you will need to leave a message and we will return your call when we return to the office.

-At the conclusion of your work with us, you will be asked to fill in an evaluation.
-This is used to help us continue improving our service, report to our funders and provide you with a helpful reflection on the process of change that you may have gone through.
+At the conclusion of your work with us you will be asked to fill in an evaluation.
+This is used to help you think about what has changed for you while working with us.
+It also helps us continue improving our service, report to our funders and provide you with a helpful reflection on the process of change that you may have gone through.
 We appreciate your honesty in filling these out.

 Meet our staff